-Description: Percentage of patients aged 18 years and older undergoing elective esophagectomy for esophageal cancer who developed any of the following postoperative conditions: bleeding requiring reoperation, anastomosis leak requiring medical or surgical treatment, reintubation, ventilation >48 hours, pneumonia, or discharge mortality; Measure Type: Outcome; Level of Analysis: Facility, Clinician: Group/Practice; Setting of Care: Hospital/Acute Care Facility; Data Source: Electronic Clinical Data: Registry opportunity to design quality improvement initiatives to improve patient outcomes.
-This facility/clinician-level measure, originally endorsed in 2008, calculates the percentage of patients with esophageal cancer who develop any one of the following conditions after undergoing an elective esophagectomy: bleeding requiring reoperation, anastomosis leak requiring medical or surgical treatment, reintubation, ventilation >48 hours, pneumonia, or discharge mortality.
+Description: Percentage of patients aged 18 years and older undergoing elective esophagectomy for esophageal cancer who developed any of the following postoperative conditions: bleeding requiring reoperation, anastomosis leak requiring medical or surgical treatment, reintubation, ventilation >48 hours, pneumonia, or discharge mortality; Measure Type: Outcome; Level of Analysis: Facility, Clinician: Group/Practice; Setting of Care: Hospital/Acute Care Facility; Data Source: Electronic Clinical Data: Registry facility/clinician-level measure, originally endorsed in 2008, calculates the percentage of patients with esophageal cancer who develop any one of the following conditions after undergoing an elective esophagectomy: bleeding requiring reoperation, anastomosis leak requiring medical or surgical treatment, reintubation, ventilation >48 hours, pneumonia, or discharge mortality.
 The Committee agreed that based on the performance data provided by the developer, there is opportunity for improvement in care for patients undergoing elective esophagectomy.
-The Committee noted that more than 55% of registry participants performed fewer than 5 procedures per year.
-They expressed their concerns with the reliability of this low-volume procedure and that the measure was not specified for ≥5 procedures per year to exclude low-volume providers.
-The Committee also expressed their concerns with combining morbidity and mortality and asked the developer if there were plans for differential weighting of these outcomes.
+The Committee noted that more than 55 percent of registry participants performed fewer than five procedures per year.
+It also expressed concerns with the reliability of this low-volume procedure and that the measure was not specified for ≥5 procedures per year to exclude low-volume providers.
+The Committee also expressed concerns with combining morbidity and mortality and asked the developer if there were plans for differential weighting of these outcomes.
 These same concerns were expressed by the previous Committee in 2012.
 The developer indicated that they were developing a new measure that more heavily weights mortality than morbidity and it would be complete by the next maintenance review.
-The Committee did not reach consensus on reliability.
-Although the Committee agreed that the data element validity testing was adequate, due to the threat of validity of low-volume providers, consensus was not reached on validity.
 The Committee discussed the measure on the post-comment call and re-voted on the reliability and validity subcriteria.
 The measure did not pass the reliability and validity subcriteria and was not recommended for endorsement.

 It is important for surgeons to be able to compare their surgical outcomes to those of peer institutions as a means of assessing results and improving quality of care.
-Knowing their rate of risk-adjusted morbidity and mortality after an esophagectomy for esophageal cancer gives thoracic programs the
+Knowing their rate of risk-adjusted morbidity and mortality after an esophagectomy for esophageal cancer gives thoracic programs the opportunity to design quality improvement initiatives to improve patient outcomes.
+This